devanshbatham/devanshbatham.github.io/drafts/draft.md

 That's where blockchain can be used to solve this problem, As stated previously, a blockchain uses a distributed ledger to publically record all transactions on the network, which allows anyone to view the entire history of each coin, and prove that no coin was spent twice.

 # `History of Blockchain`
-We know blockchain because of bitcoin, yes it is true that blockchain got popular after the release of bitcoin whitepaper, however the concept of blockchain was coined way before that.
+We know blockchain because of bitcoin, yes it is true that blockchain got popular after the release of bitcoin, however the concept of blockchain was coined way before that.

 Let's go through [the brief history of blockchain](https://www.icaew.com/technical/technology/blockchain/blockchain-articles/what-is-blockchain/history) and it how evolved over time: